top of page

 4,517 million days of average family electricity consumption.

-Natural, hypollergenic and biodegradable our recycled down filling originates from bedding, cushions, and fashion garments which have reached the end of their product life cycle.
-Manually extracted, the recycled down is collected in Europe and regenerated through an innovative technical process avoiding use of environmentally harmful products.
+Natural, hypoallergenic, and biodegradable, our recycled down filling originates from bedding, cushions, and fashion garments that have reached the end of their product life cycle.
+Manually extracted, the recycled down is collected in Europe and regenerated through an innovative technical process that avoids the use of environmentally harmful products.
 The recycled down is thoroughly cleaned with natural thermal spring water before being sterilised at a temperature of 135°C, without the use of chemicals.

 Our recycled down fill is 100% biodegradable.